nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 parKING is a desktop app that helps drivers choose the best place to park via the Command Line Interface (CLI). parKING allows users to search, save and look at car park availability information at a glance, while interfacing with LTA's real-time API.
-Whenever you launch parKING, it automatically get the latest car park availability and updates the local data immediately.
+Whenever you launch parKING, it automatically gets the latest carpark availability and updates the local data immediately.
 The best part about parKING is that it can be used offline (based on the data you have saved the last time you are connected to the internet).